A Look at IBM’s Award-Winning New Brunswick Research Institute

 The other thing I should mention with regards to industry is that a lot of students that come out of our Centre end up going to small startup companies and feeding this region’s young businesses.
 Our students have also ended up at places like Inversa Systems, Green Imaging Technologies, Siemens Canada, and IBM’s Security Division, which has a large presence in New Brunswick as well.

-[Read our interview, IBM: Securing the Future in New Brunswick, to learn more about the IBM Security Division’s investment in New Brunswick and collaboration with Opportunities NB.]
+[Read IBM: Securing the Future in New Brunswick, to learn more about the IBM Security Division’s investment in New Brunswick and collaboration with ONB.]

 Want to learn more about growing or establishing your business in an innovation hub like New Brunswick?
 Connect with an ONB Business Development Executive at the button below.